crwsolutions/ntokenizers/README.md

 The `Tokenize` method is the core functionality of ntokenizers that breaks down structured text into meaningful components (tokens) for processing.
 Its key feature is **stream processing capability** - it can handle data as it arrives in real-time, making it ideal for processing large files or streaming data without loading everything into memory at once.

+## Warning

+These tokenizers are **not validation-based** and are primarily intended for **prettifying**, **formatting**, or **visualizing** structured text.
+They do not perform strict validation of the input format, so they may produce unexpected results when processing malformed or invalid XML, JSON, or HTML.
+Use them with caution when dealing with untrusted or poorly formatted input.

 ## Example

 Here's a simple example showing how to use the XML tokenizer: